 Ostend is a famous beach in Belgium.
 Every year during the summer a lot of visitors come from different parts of Belgium and neighbouring countries.
 Ostend is also known to host the Sand Sculpture Festival every year.
 Besides the beach, Ostend has also many things to offer such as museums, shopping, cafés, bars and restaurants with a local menu.

 2. De Panne

 De Panne is just 20 km away from Ostend.
 You can explore and enjoy this beautiful beach but there is something more: don’t forget to explore the nature reserve area call “the Westhoek” which is the home of migratory birds and highland cattle.
 You can also see local flora and fauna.

-Blankenberge is another favorite beach and city in Belgium.
+Blankenberge is another favourite beach and city in Belgium.
 With nice sands and seaside this beach always is always crowded during the summer and sunny days.
-There’s a structure which is unique along the Belgian coast: a 350-m long art-deco pier, the Belgium Pier, constructed in 1933.
+There’s a structure which is unique along the Belgian coast: a 350-m long art deco pier, the Belgium Pier, constructed in 1933.
 You can also do some water sports activities such as: banana boats, jet skiing, kiteboarding, and also windsurfing.

 Blankenberge is also home to several famous festivals every year with different themes like “Belle époque park”.
 You can also see a phenomenal view of the port with the 40-meter-high Ferris wheel.

 De Haan has a very lovely sandy beach about a 2-minute walk from the tram stop and road.
 There is parking very nearby just over the road.
 De Haan’s beach is the longest on the Flemish coast!
 It is rather quiet, with about twelve kilometres in length.
 A really nice place to read books.
 Not far from De Haan, you can find the only official naturist beach of Belgium 😊.
 It is located at an unspoiled spot without constructions